pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 ### Elements of R

-**Elements of $\mathbb{R}^n$ are sets of real numbers**.
+**Elements of $\mathbb{R}^n$ are ordered lists of length $n$ of real numbers**.
 This type of representation is arguably the most important for applied machine learning.
 It is how data is commonly represented in computers to build machine learning models.
 For instance, a vector in $\mathbb{R}^3$ takes the shape of:

 $$
 \bf{x}=